CQCL/pytket-extensions/modules/pytket-pysimplex/README.md

 # pytket-pysimplex

-[Pytket](https://cqcl.github.io/pytket) is a Python module for interfacing with TKET, a quantum compilation toolchain.
+[Pytket](https://cqcl.github.io/tket/pytket/api/index.html) is a python module for interfacing with CQC tket, a set of quantum programming tools.

 [Pysimplex](https://github.com/CQCL/simplex) is a Clifford circuit simulator optimized for large sparse circuits.